hertogp/stitch/_readme.md

 - or use the codeblock itself (its text) as `data`
 - optionally have pandoc read the `data` to convert it to a pandoc `doc`
 - optionally run the `data` or `doc` through another lua program
-- include the result as an image, figure, codeblock or insert as a doc fragment
+- include 0 or more results (as image, figure, codeblock or doc fragment)

 See [features](#features) for a more complete list.